kbondar17/fast-api-eshop-template/README.md

 python3 app/main.py
 ```

-2.4 You can find OpenAPI schema at http://localhost/docs
+You can find OpenAPI schema at http://localhost/docs

-2.5 You can log in as a seller or a supplier with `supplier@mail.ru` and `seller@mail.ru` respectively.
+You can log in as a seller or a supplier with `supplier@mail.ru` and `seller@mail.ru` respectively.
 Password -
 `Password1!`

-**Step 3:** Understand the architecture
+**Architecture**

-3.1 You might be overwhelmed by the amount of custom elements in the project.
+You might be overwhelmed by the amount of custom elements in the project.
 But let me reassure you that it’s quite
 easy to use once you get the gist.

-3.2 SQLAlchemy models defined at `app/orm`.
+SQLAlchemy models defined at `app/orm`.
 Notice that a lot of commonly used types are already defined:
 `bool_true`, `decimal_10_2`, `moscow_datetime_timezone` etc. Feel free to add new.

-3.3 Look at `app/core/app/crud/__init__.py`.
+Look at `app/core/app/crud/__init__.py`.
 It’s where main class for CRUD operations is defined:

 ```python
 class _CRUD: